 Marijuana legalization is not anything new to the state of Colorado.
 And so, it is not as if they are introducing something new to the industry.
 In addition, other states are experiencing success with their similar programs.
 The state of Oregon, for example, introduced their program last year February, granting in excess of 100 permits for cannabis deliveries.
 Now that the state of Oregon is showing success and has been the guinea pig of this program, the state of Colorado is now ready to proceed.
 No negative impact has been shown thus far in Oregon's regulated delivery program.
 There has also been a similar program in the state of California and Nevada where a few licensed medical cannabis deliveries have taken place.
 In fact, some municipalities are thinking about regulating recreational cannabis delivery.

 The state of Colorado is ready to proceed since issues related to public safety have not yet shown an increase.
 And if lawmakers are concerned about getting attention from the federal government, then the state of Oregon would have already received such.
 Since this has not occurred, then the state of Colorado is prepared to take the plunge.
-Of course, the program for cannabis deliveries in Oregon was not all smooth at first, but since then, the lawmakers have worked out some of the kinks, taking strategic and calculated moves to do so.
+Of course, the program for cannabis deliveries in Oregon was not all smooth at first.
+Since then though, the lawmakers have worked out some of the kinks, taking strategic and calculated moves to do so.

 Learn more about cannabis deliveries and anything related to it.
-Visit the Cannabis Training University today to get the details.
+Visit the Cannabis Training University's, online cannabis courses today to get the details.